sradeiski/magicmirror/README.md

 * Implement 'calendar' module (extract data from ical).
 * Implement 'news' module (for tech news and world news).
 * Styling (css or less?)
+* Add second HTML page with ability to modify configuration easily.
+* (Maybe in separate project) Add music player module for magic mirrors with speakers - including another HTML page for controlling music playback.
+* (Maybe in seperate project) Create script to run a nodejs server to serve this website and start browser on RaspberryPi automatically.

 ## Log